programming-at-medialogy/slick2d-eclipse-seed/README.md

 Breakout game with common classes and objects like balls, bricks and paddle.
 But with added powerups from the bricks.
 Made with Github and by 3 persons at OOSE Course

 New edit: 2015 wednesday at 11.09

+This is a test of pushing and pulling, by Christian